-- Creating new and preserve existing access for non-mechanized backcountry recreation.
+- Creating new and preserve existing access for human-powered backcountry recreation.

 If you enjoy hiking, backcountry touring, climbing, and/or exploring the San Juan mountains, we encourage you to join us and help make our alpine community a stronger, better and more cohesive group.

 Many thanks to our generous supporters & donors, we couldn’t do the things we love do without you!

 Sponsors: Jagged Edge Mountain Gear, Telluride Ski Resort, Telluride Properties- O’Neil/Stetina Group, Mountain Trip, Oak/Fat Alley, San Miguel Power Association, Telluride Adventures/San Juan Outdoor Adventures, Insurance of the San Juans